kljensen/yelukerest/README.md

 I'll likely want to throw out the old ones first.
 I only keep migrations for a semester then start over.
 Then...

+0. Create your secrets.
+Notices that the jwt secret [must be longer than 32 chars](https://github.com/PostgREST/postgrest/issues/991).
 1. Create a docker volume for pg data
    `docker volume create --name=yelukerest-pg-data`
 2. Start database `./bin/prod.sh up db`